lizcconrad/vixxstats-web/README.md

 The main entry point for the app.
 Renders the [`<App>`](#app) component along with the following wrappers:
 - `ApolloProvider`:  allows for sending GraphQL queries to the server
 - `BreakPointProvider`: provides the ability to use the `<BreakPoint>` component from [react-socks](https://github.com/flexdinesh/react-socks), which lets you specify that elements only be rendered at certain viewport size breakpoints for easy desktop/mobile accomodation
+- `I18nProvider`: provides a context that allows for internatoinalization
 - `MyThemeProvider`: a custom component, provides the app with a theme context so child components can all access information about the current theme using props

 #### `App`
 The app :^) wrapped in a `<BrowserRouter>` component, this is which specifies which component to render based on the URL

+#### `I18nProvider`
+Found in `I18nProvider.js`, this is a wrapper component that manages the global internatoinalization state.
+This file also exports `I18nContext`.
+If this context is used inside any component that is a child of the provider, it will be able to access the state managed by this context, which in this case is the locale information.

+#### `LanguageSelect`
+This component is the button located in the toolbar next to the theme switcher.
+It displays a flag icon that represents the current language and when clicked shows a dropdown that allows for changing the language.
+It uses the `I18nContext` in order to change the language across the app.

 #### `ThemeContextProvider`
 Found in `ThemeContext.js`, this is the custom component that wraps the app in order to provide a React context that keeps track the theme currently in use in order to render the pages with the proper theme